 The programs approach is to identify problematic areas and prioritize rehabilitation tasks through system flow monitoring and video inspection.
 Projects to be completed by private contractors during the multi-year program include, rehabilitation of approximately 100,000 linear feet of trunk and collection sewer lines primarily by relining pipes and manholes and an upgrade to the Department’s sewer pumping station to increase capacity.

 Pipe “relining” was selected as the primary rehabilitation method because of its minimal impact to above ground property.
 Pipelining is mostly a trenchless process and therefore less destructive to the surrounding above ground property.
 The contractor installs a felt or fiberglass based liner through an existing manhole and into the underground pipeline that is being rehabilitated.
 Air is typically then applied to inflate the liner and then the liner is cured via ultraviolet light or hot water.
 Once cured in place, the new liner seals up all cracks and points of infiltration and future surface or ground water is prevented from entering the section that has been rehabilitated.
 The rehabilitated pipe has a new life expectancy of approximately 50 years.

 To date, the Department has eliminated an estimated 700+ million gallons of infiltration and inflow resulting in a reduction of sewer overflows and operational cost.
 Limited work will continue this summer and fall in the areas of Meadowlake Subd. and on the Turner property.
-Please contact the Water & Sewer Department staff if you would like further informtion.
+Please contact the Water Services Department staff if you would like further informtion.